Meshiest/mrseedbox/README.md

 ## Mr Seedbox

-Please note this is *not* my best (or even good) work.
-I use this repo to test weird coding habits on a larger scale.
+I use this repo to test weird coding habits on a larger scale, don't expect the code to be pretty

 ### New Screenshots
 <img src="http://i.imgur.com/DNNbwki.jpg" width="512"/><img src="http://i.imgur.com/VwU6Af7.png" width="512"/>